If you are a serious browser/user of the web, you know Mozilla Firefox is tops when

-There are always ways to improve the already outstanding security in the Firefox browser with add-ons.
+ways to improve the already outstanding security in the open source browser

 1. NoScript Security Suite